pytholic/pyDBoW3/README.rst

     del db

-This repository was created based on `pyORBSLAM2 https://github.com/raulmur/ORB_SLAM2`_ and ndarray to cv::Mat conversion on `numpy-opencv-converter https://github.com/GarrickLin/numpy-opencv-converter`_.
+This repository was created based on `<pyORBSLAM2 https://github.com/raulmur/ORB_SLAM2>`_ and ndarray to cv::Mat conversion on `numpy-opencv-converter <https://github.com/GarrickLin/numpy-opencv-converter>`_.

 .. note::

   Tested on these platforms:
     * OpenCV 3.4.2.16
     * Windows 10 msvc 2017 x64
-    * xenial with Python 2.7
+    * xenial with Python 2.7, libboost 1.54 (autobuild with travis)
-    * xenial with Python 3.5
+    * xenial with Python 3.5, libboost 1.54 (autobuild with travis)

 Get started
 -----------